cinnData/MLearning/Assignments/[MLA-01] Assignment 1.md

 ## Introduction

-This assignment is based on the example **House sales in King County**, which develops a linear regression model for predicting housing prices.
+This assignment is based on the example MLA-01, which develops a linear regression model for predicting housing prices in King County.
 Some shortcomings of the model obtained have already appeared in the discussion of the example:

 * The model predicts negative prices for some houses.